willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 ## WHY 🙈

-This plugin will inject special hidden `span` nodes next to your react components inside your codebase during compile time.
-Yet, those come with a unique `data-inspect` property that stores the location of your React components accordingly (due to the fact that we cannot render HTML comments in JSX 🙈)
+This plugin will inject special `comment` nodes next to your react components inside your codebase during compile time.
+Yet, those come with unique content that stores the location of your React components accordingly

 This plugin is highly inspired by another fantastic plugin so-called [vite-plugin-react-inspector](https://github.com/sudongyuer/vite-plugin-react-inspector).
 The reason this plugin exists